 Roth IRA is funded with pre-tax dollars in which distributions are taxed as ordinary income.
 Investing in real estate with Roth IRA deducts a portion of the tax paid at distribution.
 Therefore, the distributions are tax-free.

 Additionally, an account owner can hold about any investments in this popular retirement account.
 These include stocks, bonds, mutual funds, money market funds, exchange-traded funds (ETFs), and annuities.

-Some real estate investors believe that paying taxes upfront provides an advantage over overpaying tax on distributions as such in traditional IRAs.
+Some real estate investors believe that paying taxes upfront provides an advantage over overpaying tax on distributions as in traditional IRAs.